 - To reheat: You can reheat these cookies in the microwave for just a few seconds.
 The overall time will depend on your microwave.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.

-If you like Flourless Pumpkin Chocolate Chip Cookies recipe, please share with your friends and family.
+If you like this Gluten Free Pumpkin Chocolate Chip Cookies recipe, please share with your friends and family.
 Do you wanna taste more?
 Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram and Facebook for all delicious recipes updates like this Sweet Potato Tuna Patties Recipe!
 As always, you are really appreciated for stopping by.